noahtover/US-Equity-Strategy/README.md

 # US-Equity-Strategy
 This repository contains the code used to develop my mean reversion strategy on US equities.
+Mean reversion is a very common quantitative strategy along with trend following and sentiment.
+My hypothesis is that assets oscillate around their mean value in the short term.
+So, if an assets price falls significantly below its mean, the most probable occurence is for that price to rise back to the mean.
+I believe this is because of investor sentiment.
+In the short term, investors overreact the price changes, news, or other influences.
+However, this overreaction is later balanced out, resulting in the pattern of mean reversion.